qienhuang/Caller_ID_on_screen/README.md

 On raspberry Pi/Debian:

-#If you don't have mysql installed:
+#If you haven't the mysql installed:
 ```
 sudo apt install mysql-server mysql-client
 ```